Contents

 However, you can use automated data annotation and labeling for any ML project, such as audio and text files for natural language processing (NLP), conversational AI, voice recognition, and transcription.

-Data annotation maps the objects in images or videos against what you want to show a CV model.
-In other words, what you’re training it to understand.
-Annotations and labels are how you describe the objects in a dataset, including contextual information.
+Data annotation maps the objects in images or videos against what you want to show in a CV model.
+Annotations and labels describe the objects in a dataset, including contextual information.

 Every label and annotation applied to a dataset should be aligned with a project's outcome, goals, and objectives.
 ML and CV models are widely used in dozens of sectors, with hundreds of use cases, including medical and healthcare, manufacturing, and satellite images for environmental and defense purposes.

-Labels and annotations are an integral part of the data that an algorithmic model learns from.
+Labels are an integral part of the data that an algorithmic model learns.
 Quality and accuracy are crucial.
 If you put poor-quality data in, you’ll get inaccurate results.

 Now, let’s dive into how annotation, ML, and data ops teams can automate data annotation for computer vision projects.

 Manual tasks, including data cleaning, annotation, and labeling, are the most time-consuming part of any computer vision project.
-According to Cognilytica, preparation absorbs 80% of the time allocated for most CV projects, with annotation and labeling consuming 25% of that time.
+According to Cognilytica, preparation absorbs 80% of the time allocated for most CV projects, with annotation and labeling consuming 25%.

-Automating data annotation tasks with AI-based tools and software makes a massive difference in the time it takes to get a model production-ready.
+Automating data annotation tasks with AI-based tools and software greatly affects the time it takes to get a model production-ready.

 AI-supported data labeling is quicker, more efficient, cost-effective, and reduces manual human errors.
 However, picking the right AI-based tools is essential.

-As ML engineers and data ops leaders know, there are dozens of options available, such as open-source, low-code and no-code, and active learning annotation solutions, toolkits, and dashboards, including Encord.
+As ML engineers and data ops leaders know, dozens of options are available, such as open-source, low-code and no-code, and active learning annotation solutions, toolkits, and dashboards, including Encord.

-There are also a number of ways you can implement automated data annotation to create the training data you need, such as:
+There are also several ways you can implement automated data annotation to create the training data you need, such as:

 We compare those in this article in more detail.